vogdan/munin-iostats-per-vdev-plugin-generator/README.md

   PARAMETERS

-    - type - mandatory - accepdet values: "utilization", "responsiveness", "bandwidth" or "operations"
+    - type - mandatory - Accepded values:

-           - utilization : will use generator_utilization.gen to generate munin plugins that graph the %b ans %w values as of 'iostat -xn 1 1' for all devices of each vdev found in the pool groups shown by 'zpool iostat'
+              - "utilization" : will use generator_utilization.gen to generate munin plugins that graph the %b ans %w values as of 'iostat -xn 1 1' for all devices of each vdev found in the pool groups shown by 'zpool iostat'

-           - responsiveness: will use generator_responsiveness.gen to generate munin plugins that graph the asvc_t value as of 'iostat -xn 1 1' for all devices of each vdev found in the pool groups shown by 'zpool iostat'
+              - "responsiveness": will use generator_responsiveness.gen to generate munin plugins that graph the asvc_t value as of 'iostat -xn 1 1' for all devices of each vdev found in the pool groups shown by 'zpool iostat'

-           - bandwith: will use generator_bandwith.gen to generate munin plugins that graph the bandwidth read/write values as of 'zpool iostat -v' for all devices of each vdev found in the pool groups shown by 'zpool iostat'
+              - "bandwith": will use generator_bandwith.gen to generate munin plugins that graph the bandwidth read/write values as of 'zpool iostat -v' for all devices of each vdev found in the pool groups shown by 'zpool iostat'

-           - operations: will use generator_operations.gen to generate munin plugins that graph the operations read/write values as of 'zpool iostat -v' for all devices of each vdev found in the pool groups shown by 'zpool iostat'
+              - "operations": will use generator_operations.gen to generate plugins that graph the operations read/write values as of 'zpool iostat -v' for all devices of each vdev found in the pool groups shown by 'zpool iostat'